killo3967/Find-Comics-by-image-types-Comicrack-smartlist-plugin-/README.md

 Then restart Comicrack.

-Be carefull selecting a lot of comics because this script unzip all of them and view the files inside.
-This could be a a hard process for ypur machine.
+Be carefull selecting a lot of comics, because this script unzip all of them and view the files inside.
+This could be a a hard process for your machine.

 If you like to view what is doing, then start comicrack with "-ssc" option to open the console.